Indian Super League: Wages

-Every club has to follow a squad salary cap of ₹18 crores (≈ $2.15 million), which includes individual performance bonuses (exclusive of team bonus), agent/intermediary fees, and other arrangements with the players, although loan wages and transfer fees are not included within the salary cap.
+Every club has to follow a squad salary cap of ₹18 crores (≈ $2.15 million), which includes individual performance bonuses, agent/intermediary fees, and other arrangements with the players, although loan wages and transfer fees are not included within the salary cap.
 The league also allows the clubs to exclude two players from the salary cap value.
-Failing to follow the regulations, a club may risk deduction of points, possible fines, or sanctions by the league.
+Failing to follow the regulations, a club may risk deduction of points, fines, or sanctions.

 Awards

 Trophy

-The Indian Super League Cup was unveiled on 5 October 2014, by Nita Ambani, the founder and chairperson of Football Sports Development.
-At the trophy unveiling occasion, Mrs. Ambani said, "It's a momentous day for all of us today as I stand along with the world's footballing legends to unveil the pride of Indian Super League.
+The Indian Super League trophy was unveiled on 5 October 2014 by Nita Ambani, the founder and chairperson of the Football Sports Development.
+At the trophy unveiling occasion Ambani said, "It's a momentous day for all of us today as I stand along with the world's footballing legends to unveil the pride of Indian Super League.
 As these role models have inspired hundreds of thousands of players worldwide, I am sure the ISL trophy will also stand as a symbol of aspiration for many youngsters in an emergent India".

-Designed by Frazer and Haws, the ISL cup stands 26 inches tall.
-The logo on the top band has the ISL colors assigned to it and the handles are ornately carved and embellished with 24 carats of gold gilt to imbue a sense of pride when held up.
+Designed by Frazer and Haws, the ISL trophy stands 26 inches tall.
+The logo on the top band has the ISL colors assigned, and the handles are ornately carved and embellished with 24 carats of gold gilt to imbue a sense of pride.

 League Winners Shield

-On 19 February 2020 the FSDL unveiled the League Winners Shield for the ISL premiers to be awarded from 2019 to 2020 season onwards.

-The League Winners' Shield, weighing approx. 5 kg with a diameter of 22 inches draws inspiration from global football traditions and design tones of the ISL cup.
-The wreath carved around the silver football symbolizes the victors of The Beautiful Game.
+On 19 February 2020, the FSDL unveiled the League Winners Shield for the ISL premiers to be awarded from 2019 to 2020 season.
+The League Winners' Shield, weighing approx. 5 kg with a diameter of 22 inches draws inspiration from global football traditions and design tones of the ISL Cup.
+The wreath carved around the silver football symbolizes the victors of The beautiful game.